Skip to main content

 Twenty-seven Brochtrup Badgers gathered in a gym in Reedsville, Wisconsin, for this “W” photo several years ago.
 The number of Brochtrup Badgers has now soared to 39.

-So many Brochtrups have attended UW–Madison that family members are kicking themselves for not investing in nearby real estate.
+So many Brochtrups have attended UW–Madison that family members are kicking themselves for not investing in real estate near the campus.
 “We should have bought a house down there years ago,” says Tammie (Brochtrup) Warzecha ’89, MS’91 of Portage, Wisconsin.
 Her parents, Ken and Bernice Brochtrup, of Reedsville, Wisconsin, had nine children attend UW.
 “Jeff went first, then Gary.
 They were having such a good time that the rest of us decided we wanted some of that, too,” Warzecha says.
 The nine siblings, in order of graduation: Jeff ’80, MS’83; Gary ’82; Kathy Audino ’84; Mary Gilsdorf ’85; Jay ’87; Tammie; Mark ’92; Scott ’96; and Craig ’01.
 Several of them added Badger spouses: Jeff married Barbara Brooks Brochtrup ’85; Kathy married Christopher Audino ’86; and Tammie married Charles Warzecha ’88, MS’90.

 In time, the first-generation Badger Brochtrups brought forth a second generation and 26 more Badger children and spouses, for a total of 39 Badgers since 1976.
 That includes Andrew Brochtrup x’26, a current sophomore.
 Every Brochtrup wedding reception includes the singing of “Varsity.”
 “Everyone gathers around in one big circle — and not just alumni, everybody takes part,” says Mary Gilsdorf of Reedsville.
 Choosing a spouse from outside the Badgersphere is allowed but dicey.
 “If someone brings home a rival, they get picked on,” Warzecha says.